ax1/a1-server/README.md

 ## Final note for benchmarks

-99% of the time , the default config is OK.
+99% of the time , the default configuration is OK.

 For benchmarking against other platforms, add the `SERVER_PERFORMANCE` environment var.
 E.g:`SERVER_PERFORMANCE=true npm start`.
 This mode disables custom routing and logs (as other frameworks do) but it is useful only to 1-compare relative speed and 2-check performance regressions on new node or lib versions.